YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 Posterior predictive of an AttnCNP for CelebA $32\times32$ and MNIST.
 ```

 {numref}`AttnCNP_img_interp_text` illustrates the performance of the AttnCNP on image reconstruction tasks with CelebA (left) and MNIST (right).
 Note that the reconstructions are sharper than those for the CNP.
-Interestingly, when only a vertical or horizontal slice is shown, the ANP seems to 'blur' out its reconstruction somewhat.
+Interestingly, when only a vertical or horizontal slice is shown, the ANP seems to "blur" out its reconstruction somewhat.

 <!-- The results are quite impressive, as the AttnCNP is able to learn complicated structure in the underlying process, and even produce descent reconstructions of structured obfuscation of the image that is different from the random context pixels seen during training.